chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

 cinst WindowsInstaller31 -source webpi cinst WindowsInstaller45 -source webpi

+cinst roundhouse -pre

+Write-Host "Checking for/installing SQLServer Express and Management Studio..."
+Write-Warning "You will need to supply a password on the screen that is minimized" cinst SQLManagementStudio -source webpi cinst SQLExpressTools -source webpi
+Write-Host "Finished checking for/install SQLServer Express and Management Studio"

 Write-Host "Checking for/installing Visual Studio Items..." if (Install-NeededFor 'VS2010 Express & SP1' $false) {
  cinst VWD_RTW -source webpi